San Jacinto College

-“It’s exciting to be part of this San Jacinto College project featuring both mass timber and smart glass,” said Pat Pollard, Vice President at Tellepsen Builders.
-“San Jacinto is very thoughtful in its building materials selection, prioritizing sustainability, wellness, and aesthetics.
-With the mass timber and SageGlass smart glass, this building will be a campus favorite and a great example for other schools.”
+With SageGlass Harmony, the new building offers bright, comfortable spaces for students and instructors.
+"It's exciting to be part of this project featuring both mass timber and smart glass," says Pat Pollard, vice president at Tellepsen Builders, who are constructing the project.
+"San Jacinto is very thoughtful in its building and materials selection, prioritizing sustainability, wellness, and aesthetics.
+With the mass timber and SageGlass smart glass, this building will be a campus favorite and a great example for other schools."